nsrau/azure-docs.it-it/articles/iot-suite/iot-suite-connecting-devices-node.md

 <properties
-   pageTitle="Connettere un dispositivo con Node.js | Microsoft Azure"
+   pageTitle="Connect a device using Node.js | Microsoft Azure"
-   description="Descrive come connettere un dispositivo alla soluzione di monitoraggio remoto preconfigurata Azure IoT Suite con un’applicazione scritta in Node.js." services="" suite="iot-suite" documentationCenter="na"
+   description="Describes how to connect a device to the Azure IoT Suite preconfigured remote monitoring solution using an application written in Node.js." services="" suite="iot-suite" documentationCenter="na"